-But what’s really innovative is Hello Tractor’s Uber-like platform that allows Smart Tractors owners to rent them out easily to fellow farmers – while keeping track of usage and maintenance, and preventing fraud or misuse – all via SMS.
+The Uber-like platform allows tractor owners to rent them out easily to fellow farmers – while keeping track of usage and maintenance, and preventing fraud or misuse – all via the app.
 This translates into convenient and affordable tractor services for farmers, as well as additional income for owners.
-A farmer can sow self-sufficiently, knocking off in one day what he could do manually in 40 days.

 “Nigeria alone needs 750,000 (more) tractors to be on the global average.” – Jehiel Oliver, Co-Founder, Hello Tractor